 - The COCP and HRT are safe to use after hCG levels have reverted to normal.

 - The need for chemotherapy following a complete mole is 15% and is 0.5 % after a partial mole.
-Persistent gestational trophoblastic disease (GTD) requiring chemotherapy after other pregnancies is rare.
+Persistent GTD requiring chemotherapy after other pregnancies is rare.

-- Women who receive chemotherapy for gestational trophoblastic neoplasia (GTN) are likely to have an earlier menopause.
-The age at menopause for women who receive single-agent chemotherapy is advanced by 1 year and by 3 years if they receive multi-agent chemotherapy.
+- Women who receive chemotherapy for GTN are likely to have an earlier menopause.
+The age at menopause for women who receive single-agent chemotherapy is advanced by one year and by three years if they receive multi-agent chemotherapy.